ABEDAVIDscripts/Workforce_Analytics_Using_Excel/README.md

 - A general Key Performance Indicators (KPIs)
 - Insights from Female vs Male comparison
 - Staffs per Departments and How Salaries are Spread
-- Company's Growth and the Relationship between Rating and Salaries
+- Company's Growth and The Relationship between Rating & Salaries

 **Tools Used: Excel Shapes, Pivot Table and Charts**